pwambach/webgl2-particles/README.md

 # WebGL2 Particles

 A particle system using the new WebGL2 transform feedback feature.
+Highlight colors are added in a second pass.
 [Live Demo](https://pwambach.github.io/webgl2-particles)

 Video: ![](https://youtu.be/_0eMhb53GxM)